OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 Libvirt Version
 ~~~~~~~~~~~~~~~

 The libvirt/QEMU packages used in the testing infrastructure are the ones in the ``qemu-ev`` repository.
-To add this repository you can install the following packages:
+To add this repository on CentOS, you can install the following packages:

 .. prompt:: bash # auto